 Landseer, Thomas (1795 London 1880).
 The Death-Watch.
 Mourning at the side of the dead companion.
 Both in the shape of monkeys.
 Etching.
 (1827/28.)
 Inscribed: TL, otherwise as below.
 8 × 6½ in (20.2 × 16.4 cm).

 Rümann, Das Illustrierte Buch des 19.
-Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined buff paper. – Particularly upper and right lateral margin quite feebly foxed in the outside parts. – With Lady Constance’s lament from Shakespeare’s Life and Death of King John:
+Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined strong paper. – Particularly upper and right lateral margin quite feebly foxed in the outside parts. – With Lady Constance’s lament from Shakespeare’s Life and Death of King John:

 “ — now will canker Sorrow eat my bud,